-It is not necessarily sad that we suffer, that we experience pain, disease or death, which are part of life.
+It is not necessarily sad that we suffer, that we experience pain, disease or death, which are an inherent part of life.
 The real sadness is that we have lost consciousness of our true nature in which we can find enduring peace even in the midst of pain, misfortune or iniquity.
-This loss of true awareness is the real cause of emotional suffering, which in turn makes physical suffering harder to endure.
+This loss of Self-awareness is the real cause of emotional suffering, which in turn makes physical suffering harder to endure.

-Nor is it necessarily good that we experience happiness, health and longevity – getting what we want along with all the abundance of the material world.
-These may only afford us a greater bondage to the outer world if we don’t use them for a higher purpose of spiritual practice.
+Nor is it necessarily good that we experience personal happiness, health and longevity – getting what we want along with abundance of the material world.
+These external gains may only afford us a greater bondage to the outer world if we don’t use them for a higher purpose of spiritual practice and Self-realization.

 The sad thing is that the sufferings which are inevitable in life seldom awaken us to the falseness of our personal seeking in the outer world.
-The material world inherently contains a component of suffering because it is the limited by time and space, and bound by inertia and necessity.
-To experience suffering is to face the inherent limitation of material existence and physical life.
+The material world inherently contains a component of suffering because it is the limited by time and space, bound by inertia and necessity, duality and conflict.
+To truly experience suffering is to face the inherent limitation of material existence and physical life.
 We should not try to flee suffering but to understand it, to discover the truth of life that it reflects.
 Then suffering can liberate us into a lasting joy.
 It is like a fire.
 We must experience pain if we put our hand into a fire because that pain is showing us the limitations of material forces.
 There is no punishment involved but simply the boundaries of the laws of time-bound nature that we must navigate through.

 The truth is simple: Only when we allow our suffering to liberate us can we become liberated from suffering.
-Suffering can be the breaking of the boundaries of the known and the familiar, if we use it to recognize the limitations of our outer lies.
+Suffering can be the breaking of the boundaries of the known and the familiar, if we use it to recognize the limitations of our outer lives.
 If we are open to the truth of suffering, suffering can cleanse and transform the mind and heart.

 My prayer is not that we do not suffer, as suffering is inevitable and forms an integral part of life.
 My prayer is that we learn from our suffering, which is to learn to become aware of what suffering is showing us about the transience of life.
 Then suffering aids in our liberation from time and desire.
-This is the essence of psychological healing that clears out our karmas and samskaras and takes us to the highest truth.
+This is the essence of psychological healing that clears out our karmas and samskaras and takes us to the highest truth of immortality.